Richard Danzig: Later career

 In 2007 and 2008, Danzig worked for Senator Obama's campaign as an advisor on national security issues.

 Danzig has been a director of National Semiconductor Corporation and Human Genome Sciences Corporation.

 In 2014, Danzig delivered the fifth Sloan Foundation Cyber Security Lecture at the NYU Polytechnic School of Engineering, based on his publication "Surviving on a Diet of Poisoned Fruit: Reducing the National Security Risks of America's Cyber Dependencies".

 He is currently chairman of the board of directors of the Center for a New American Security, an independent think tank.
-He is also a member of the Defense Policy Board, a federal advisory committee to the United States Department of Defense, and is a senior fellow at the Johns Hopkins University Applied Physics Laboratory.
-Danzig also served as a member of the Homeland Security Advisory Council. but resigned on July 18, 2018 over immigration decisions to separate families.
+He is also a member of the Defense Policy Board, a federal advisory committee to the United States Department of Defense, and is a senior fellow at the Johns Hopkins Applied Physics Laboratory.
+Danzig also served as a member of the Homeland Security Advisory Council. but resigned on July 18, 2018, over immigration decisions to separate families.